Ph0enix22/spam-email-detection/README.md

 ## 🚀 Deployment

+This project is **currently deployed** and live at: [Spam Detector App](https://spam-email-detection-demo.streamlit.app)

+### Want to Deploy Your Own Version?

-This project can be deployed on **Streamlit Community Cloud** for free:
+You can easily deploy this on **Streamlit Community Cloud** for free:

-1. Push your code to GitHub (already done!)
+1. Fork this repository to your GitHub account
 2. Visit [share.streamlit.io](https://share.streamlit.io)
 3. Sign in with GitHub
-4. Click "New app" and select this repository
+4. Click "New app" and select your forked repository
 5. Choose `streamlit_app.py` as the main file
 6. Click Deploy!

-Your app will be live in minutes at a public URL you can share.
+Your app will be live in minutes at a public URL you can share with anyone.

+### Alternative Deployment Options
+- **Railway.app** - Free tier with private repo support
+- **Render** - Free tier available
+- **Heroku** - Platform-as-a-Service option
+- **Local** - Run on your own computer with `streamlit run streamlit_app.py`

 ## 🧰 Technologies Used

 - **Python 3.8+** - Core programming language